FHSLTW/gno/docs/resources/gnoland-whitepaper.md

    around 8/25/25) may collide with Earth around 3/10/26 to darken the skies and produce Cyanide, fulfilling the prophecy of Wormwood (see appendix).

+ * John 21:23 proves that the author of the Book of Revelation is John the apostle; and that the eschatology was designed for these years 2000 years after.
+The key is understanding the role of the Vatican as the harlot of Babylon; as Peter was instructed to create, and John was allowed to hear, thereby completing the Book of Revelation according to [Jesus's 3000 year plan](more on github.com/jaekwon/epehsus).

 Most if not all of the statements are true, but are not convincing unless the supporting evidence and discussions are also taken into account.
 Not only that, but there are at least two sides to a story, so the reader must also take into